 What are the fees for applying for the designation?

-Payments can be made via cash or cheque at the Office of the Tax Commissioner.
-Persons wishing to pay via debit or credit card will be given a form to take to the Government Cashiers, 30 Parliament Street, Hamilton.
+Payments can be made via cheque at the Office of the Tax Commissioner.
+Persons who wish to pay via cash, debit or credit cards must take a completed Application Form to the Government Cashiers in the Government Administration Building, 30 Parliament Street, Hamilton, for payment.

 Rules and exceptions